alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 Once you’ve finished testing with your sandbox account, follow these steps to switch from testing to live.

+Unless stated otherwise, this section applies both to services that have integrated with the GOV.UK Pay API, and to services that use the [self service payment link](/#self-service-payments) functionality.

 ## Request a live account

 You must send GOV.UK Pay your test account’s service ID before the account can go live.
 To get the service ID: